sandrich/bedrock-swarm/docs/examples/basic.md

     main()
 ```

+### Key Points
+- Tools inherit from `BaseTool`
+- Tools require:
+  - A unique name
+  - A clear description
+  - A JSON schema for parameters
+  - An implementation method
+- Tools are automatically used by agents when relevant

-## Working with Memory
+## Working with Memory {#memory-example}

-Example of using agent memory:
+Memory allows agents to maintain context across messages:

+### Code Example

 ```python
 from bedrock_swarm import BedrockAgent